SocialBeats/microservice-template/README.md

    cp .env.example .env
    ```

-   **_NOTE:_** Modify your env vairables as pleased.
+   **_NOTE:_** Modify your env variables as pleased.
 You can add more if needed.

    By default your microservice will run on **_port 3000_**.
 Use **_API_TITLE_** and **_API_DESCRIPTION_** to
-   custom the Swagger UI and improve your documentation.
+   customize the Swagger UI and improve your documentation.

 4. Start the service locally: